 Jeffrey A. Tuckerjeffrey.firstname.lastname@example.org

-Jeffrey Tucker is a distinguished fellow at FEE, CLO of the startup Liberty.me, and publisher at Laissez Faire Books.
-He will be speaking at the FEE summer seminar "Making Innovation Possible: The Role of Economics in Scientific Progress."
+Jeffrey Tucker is a distinguished fellow at FEE, CLO of the startup Liberty.me, and editor at Laissez Faire Books.
+Author of five books, he speaks at FEE summer seminars and other events.

 Related Freeman Articles